-In the fall, you’ll find these beautiful red rosehips on wild rose bushes that are not only very healthy but also make a very tasty rosehip jam and tea.
+In the fall, you’ll find these beautiful red rosehips on rose bushes.
+They make delicious and healthy rosehip jam.

 These small red fruits of the rosebush are super healthy!
 They are one of the most concentrated sources of Vitamin C!
 One tablespoon of this rosehip jam covers your daily need for this vitamin.
-They also contain high levels of Vitamins B and K and are full of antioxidants.
-Only one (1) tablespoon of this jam covers your daily need for Vitamin C!
+They also contain high levels of Vitamin E, B, and K and are full of antioxidants.
+Only one tablespoon of this jam covers your daily need for Vitamin C!

-Therefore, rosehips are great in the cold and flu season since they strengthen the immune system.
+Therefore, rosehips are a natural way in the cold and flu season to strengthen the immune system.

 Rosehips can also be used for mild stomach upsets.